On estimating Schatten norm and power distances between quantum states: Introduction

 The idea is to estimate the terms $\tr\rbra{\rho_j \cdot \sgn\rbra{\nu_-} \cdot \abs*{\nu_-}^{\alpha-1}}$ for $j \in \cbra{0, 1}$ individually, and then combine them to obtain an estimate of $\Lalpha(\rho_0,\rho_1)$.
 Our algorithm is sketched as follows: \begin{enumerate}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item Find a good approximation polynomial for $\sgn\rbra{x} \cdot \abs{x}^{\alpha - 1}$. \item Implement a unitary block-encoding $U$ of $\sgn\rbra{\nu_-} \cdot \abs{\nu_-}^{\alpha-1}$ using Quantum Singular Value Transformation (QSVT) \cite{GSLW19} and Linear Combinations of Unitaries (LCU) \cite{CW12,BCC+15}, given the state-preparation circuits of $\rho_0$ and $\rho_1$. \item Perform the Hadamard test \cite{AJL09} on $U$ and $\rho_j$ with outcome $b_j \!\in\! \cbra{0,\!1}$ for each $j \!\in\! \cbra{0,\!1}$. \item Estimate $\Lalpha(\rho_0,\rho_1)$ by computing the expected value of $b_0-b_1$. \end{enumerate}

 Our algorithm is actually inspired by the trace distance estimation in \cite{WZ24}, which is essentially the case of $\alpha = 1$.
-Even though, the approach in \cite{WZ24} still has a rank-dependent query complexity of $\widetilde O\rbra{r/\epsilon^2}$, compared to the $\widetilde O\rbra{r^5/\epsilon^6}$ in \cite{WGL+22}.\footnote{Some readers may wonder if our approach applies to trace distance estimation ($\alpha = 1$) so that the rank-dependent query complexity $\widetilde O\rbra{r/\epsilon^2}$ and sample complexity $O\rbra{r^2/\epsilon^5}$ in \cite{WZ24} can be made rank-independent.
-However, it turns out that the answer is generally no, as the dependence on the rank $r$ is actually intrinsic for trace distance estimation due to the quantum query complexity lower bound $\widetilde\Omega\rbra{\sqrt{r}}$ in \cite{BKT20} (see \cref{lemma:query-lower-bound-QSD-someeps}) and the quantum sample complexity lower bound $\Omega\rbra{r/\epsilon^2}$ in \cite{OW21} (see \cref{lemma:lower-bounds-QSD}).} Nevertheless, we discover an approach for estimating the quantum $\ell_\alpha$ distance with a \textit{rank-independent} complexity as long as $\alpha$ is constantly greater than $1$.
+Even though the approach in \cite{WZ24} still has a rank-dependent query complexity of $\widetilde O\rbra{r/\epsilon^2}$, compared to the $\widetilde O\rbra{r^5/\epsilon^6}$ in \cite{WGL+22}.\footnote{Some readers may wonder if our approach applies to trace distance estimation ($\alpha = 1$) so that the rank-dependent query complexity $\widetilde O\rbra{r/\epsilon^2}$ and sample complexity $O\rbra{r^2/\epsilon^5}$ in \cite{WZ24} can be made rank-independent.
+However, it turns out that the answer is generally no, as the dependence on the rank $r$ is actually intrinsic for trace distance estimation due to the quantum query complexity lower bound $\Omega\rbra{\sqrt{r}/\epsilon}$ in \cite{CWZ25} (see also \Cref{lemma:lower-bounds-QSD}\ref{thmitem:query-lower-bound-QSD}) and the quantum sample complexity lower bound $\Omega\rbra{r/\epsilon^2}$ in \cite{OW21} (see \cref{lemma:lower-bounds-QSD}\ref{thmitem:sample-lower-bound-QSD}).}

+\paragraph{Constant $\alpha > 1$.} Nevertheless, we discover an approach to estimating the quantum Schatten $\alpha$-norm distance with a \textit{rank-independent} complexity as long as $\alpha$ is constantly greater than $1$.
 Specifically, we use the best uniform approximation polynomial $P_d\rbra{x}$ (of degree $d$) for the function $\sgn\rbra{x} \cdot \abs{x}^{q}$ given in \cite[Theorem 8.1.1]{Ganzburg08} such that

 Our use of the best uniform approximation by polynomials is inspired by the recent work \cite{LW25} on estimating the $q$-Tsallis entropy of quantum states for non-integer $q$, where they used the best uniform approximation polynomial for $x^q$ in the non-negative range $\sbra{0, 1}$ (given in \cite{Timan63}).
 The difference is that in our case, we have to further consider the sign of $x$, thereby requiring the polynomial approximation to behave well in the negative part.
 It turns out that the polynomial approximation given in \cite{Ganzburg08} is suitable for our purpose.
 Having noticed this, we then use the now standard techniques (used in \cite{LGLW23,LW25}) such as Chebyshev truncations and the de La Vall\'{e}e Poussin partial sum (cf.\ \cite{Rivlin90}) to construct efficiently computable asymptotically best approximation polynomials such that